Aaron98990/ways-of-the-game/serious-foul-play-vs-violent-conduct.md

+The Laws of the Game designates three levels of physical fouls - Careless, Reckless, and Excessive force.
+This wording is important - esspecially in match reports.
+A player is never sent-off for a reckless challenge and a player is never cautioned for a careless challenge.
+[TODO - better wording]

+> Careless is when a player shows a lack of attention or consideration when making a challenge or acts without precaution.
+No disciplinary sanction is needed
+>
+> Reckless is when a player acts with disregard to the danger to, or consequences for, an opponent and must be cautioned
+>
+> Using excessive force is when a player exceeds the necessary use of force and/or endangers the safety of an opponent and must be sent off

+Law 12.1 Direct Free Kicks

+The level of physical foul does not depend on intention.
+A player can unintentionally and not deliberately use excessive force or recklessly commit a foul but that does not change the outcome of the referee's sanction.

 > Serious foul play
 >
 > A tackle or challenge that endangers the safety of an opponent or uses excessive force or brutality must be sanctioned as serious foul play.